 Mutual funds come in five types, which differ in their costs and how they restrict client behavior.
-In every option, the client pays the mutual fund company a management expense ratio (MER), deducted daily from the fund's net asset value.
-The fund types are:
+In every option, the client pays the mutual fund company a management expense ratio (MER), deducted daily from the fund's net asset value.21 The fund types are:

 - 1. Front-end load fund.
 The client pays a fee directly to the advisor upon purchase of the fund.
 This up-front fee can be negotiated between the advisor and the client, subject to a maximum value set by the mutual fund.
 The maximum load is typically 5% of the purchase value.
 The client is free to sell the mutual fund at any time without any additional cost.
 In addition to the up-front payment from the client, the advisor receives a trailing commission-typically 1% of the client assets per year-from the mutual fund company for as long as the client holds the fund. - 2.
 Back-end load fund.
-The client pays no fee upon purchase but instead pays a deferred sales charge is highest for redemptions in the first year and typically declines to zero after five to seven years.
+The client pays no fee upon purchase but instead pays a deferred sales charge if he sells the fund within a specified period of time.
+The deferred sales charge is highest for redemptions in the first year and typically declines to zero after five to seven years.
 Back-end load funds often release 10% of the shares each year so that the client can sell these shares without incurring a sales charge.
 The mutual fund pays the advisor a sales commission at the time of the purchase and a trailing commission for as long as the client holds the fund.
 The typical sales commission is 5% of the purchase value and the typical trailing commission is 0.5% of client assets per year.
 The trailing commission associated with this option is typically low because of the up-front sales commission.

-$^{20}$ Some funds also charge clients an administrative fee for retirement-account investments.
+21Some funds also charge clients an administrative fee for retirement-account investments.